cisco-open/jalapeno/Getting-Started.md

 Instructions for installing Kubernetes: https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/

-Users who do not have a full Kubernetes or GKE deployment can get up and running quite quickly with Microk8s [Installing K8s](docs/K8s_installation.md) - note, we haven't tested with Microk8s in a while.
+Users who do not have a full Kubernetes or GKE deployment can get up and running quite quickly with Microk8s [Installing K8s](docs/K8s_installation.md). (_Note that the DNS service must be enabled before deploying Jalapeno: `microk8s enable dns`._)

 ### Installing Jalapeno